Hoku: Career

 Hoku had planned to work on a second album for Interscope after the March 2001 release of her single "Perfect Day" to radio, a track which appeared on the soundtrack of the hit comedy film Legally Blonde, and served as the film's theme song and was officially added to Contemporary hit radio in June 2001.
+The song marked a transition from her earlier bubblegum teen pop sound toward a more guitar-driven, pop-rock sound.
 "No one really knew that Legally Blonde was going to be what it was, Literally, [my label heads] were like, 'This movie's not going to become anything.'
 And then the next thing you know, it's like, this iconic movie.
 And my song opens it!"
 Hoku said in an interview with Billboard.
 "Sitting in the premiere and hearing my song open the movie, and everyone's cheering – it felt like, 'I've really arrived now, folks.'"
 Despite these successes, she struggled to find a niche in the pop music industry and left her label, disagreeing with them regarding her image and marketing, which she felt clashed with her Pentecostal Christian upbringing.
 She wrote and funded an EP, Listen Up, which was released on August 1, 2008, through the singer's own Ola Vista Records.
 She opened for Gwen Stefani's Neal S. Blaisdell Center shows of The Sweet Escape Tour later that month.
 In March 2018, she decided to return to her music and release an EP titled Called by Name.
 Unlike her previous works, this is her first Christian EP.